 More traffic almost always equals more accidents.
 Unfortunately, an increasing number of accidents will eventually affect insurance rates.

 “Insurers utilize a number of factors when calculating a premium; one of those would be loss data for a given geographical area, usually a ZIP code.
 A high rate of traffic collisions will result in a higher premium for that area.
-While a single-year spike in accident activity will not have an immediate impact on insurance rates, if the trend continues, your insurance premium will be headed up,” warns Kris Kristofer Kirchen, with Advanced Insurance Managers in Tampa.
+While a single-year spike in accident activity will not have an immediate impact on insurance rates, if the trend continues, your insurance premium will be headed up,” says Kris Kristofer Kirchen, president of Advanced Insurance Managers, a property and casualty insurance company in Tampa, Florida.

 Laura Longero